Guide to Siquijor

 Go snorkeling!

-Siquijor is an absolute marine haven.
-It’s so beautiful and peaceful to explore all the marine life here.
+Siquijor is an absolute marine haven and it’s amazing to explore all the marine life here.
 There are 3 main snorkeling spots:

-Caticugan Marine Sanctuary – This is a smaller but also nice marine sanctuary.
+Caticugan Marine Sanctuary – A smaller but also nice marine sanctuary.
 When you arrive, you can rent equipment and hire a mandatory guide there.
-You can snorkel at any tide level.

-Secret Beach – A hidden snorkeling spot that’s a bit of a tough to reach by scooter, but tucked away and not busy at all.
-The snorkeling is not better than any of the other spots, but the fact that it’s a bit of an adventure to reach, makes the experience.
+Secret Beach – A hidden snorkeling spot that’s a bit of an adventure.
+It’s down a tough dirt road, but tucked away and not busy at all.
+The snorkeling is not better than the other spots, but it makes for an adventure of an experience.

-Since the sanctuaries are all on different parts of the island that are exposed to different swells and weather conditions, make sure to check with a local dive shop or your accommodation on which spots are best during your time there.
-If you go between December to May, you’ll likely be able to snorkel at all of the spots.
-If you go June to October, the southern half of the island is subject to high winds and snorkeling at Tubod isn’t possible most times.
-Other snorkeling spots are still all great then though.
+Since the sanctuaries are all on different parts of the island that are exposed to different swells and weather conditions, make sure to check with a local dive shop on which spots are best during your time there.
+During high season (December to May), you’ll likely be able to snorkel all of the spots.
+Between June to October, the southern half of the island is subject to high winds and snorkeling at Tubod isn’t possible most times.

 Siquijor is amazing for all things marine life - snorkeling, scuba, and freediving!
 We personally aren’t divers, but were recommended to go to Apo Divers to learn.
 While we didn’t take a scuba course, we stopped by just to ask about snorkeling spots around the island and they were very knowledgeable.
 I’d recommend checking them out for information or for diving.
 We also looked into taking a freediving course, and Siquijor Freediving was highly recommended to us.